 We get to spend a maximum of one hour with the mountain gorillas, to ensure that the animals do not get too accustomed to humans and to protect them from any of our diseases.
 The visit allows for ample time to observe the gorillas from close range and take photographs of them.
 Your ranger will be able to give you the background on the particular gorilla family that you encounter.
 When your visit comes to an end you trek back through the rainforest to the meeting point, from where you are transferred to our Lake Bunyoni base.

 The rise in gorilla trekking plays a vital role in the conservation of these endangered mountain gorillas, with tourism helping to ensure the survival of this threatened species.
 The entire cost of the gorilla trekking permits is used by the national park authorities to protect the gorillas.
-The gorilla permit fee is used to fund patrolling, key to protecting the gorillas from poachers and deadly snares, as well as to promote awareness about the status of these unique animals.
+The gorilla permit fee is used to fund patrolling, which is key to protecting the gorillas from poachers and deadly snares, as well as to promote awareness about the status of these unique animals.

 Lake Bunyoni, a nature lover’s delight, is the deepest Crater Lake in Africa.
 There are a number of activities for you to enjoy at Lake Bunyoni, while you wait for your turn to go gorilla trekking.
 These activities include: hiking in the hills of this beautiful area, canoeing on the lake or going on a bird watching walk in this birding paradise.